 Our clients are usually classified as “Small Business” – though I absolutely DESPISE that term.

 The US economy is POWERED by Small Business!
-In fact, as of the last census (2010), Small Businesses make up to 99.7% of Employer Firms in this country (a “Small Business” is defined as having less than 500 employees).
+In fact, as of the 2010 census, Small Businesses make up to 99.7% of Employer Firms in this country (a “Small Business” is defined as having less than 500 employees).

 Yeah – Small Business isn’t so tiny!